WeblateOrg/weblate/docs/admin/upgrade.rst

 * There is change in default value for :setting:`django:TEMPLATES` setting.
 * There are several new permissions which should be assigned to default groups, you should run ``./manage.py setupgroups`` to update them.
-Alternatively, you might want to add the following permissions where applicable (see :ref:`extra-privs` for their default setup):
+Alternatively, you might want to add the following permissions where applicable:
   * Can review translation
 * Weblate now needs database to be configured with :setting:`ATOMIC_REQUESTS <django:DATABASE-ATOMIC_REQUESTS>` enabled.